AD-Archer/Timewise/README.md

 * Reset button resets the timer to its initial values.
 * Uses `lucide-react` for icons.
 * Styled with Tailwind CSS.
+* Use webps instead of pngs for storage optimization.

 ## Installation